yosbelms/cor/docs/get_started.md

 npm install -g yosbelms/cor
 ```

 Once installed using NPM you should have access to `cor` command which can compile and build sources.
 For cli usage run `cor help` command.
 The files containing source code should have `.cor` extension.
 However, Cor read files through `Cor Loader`, a component that can be extended to add support for any kind of processors such as Markdown, Handlebars, YAML... and every else.
+For commands reference see [Commands](documentation.html#commands).

 Examples: